tahneeames/microarthropod/README.md

  http://geoffreyzahn.com/ for help with the pretty NMDS plots in ggplot2

- http://www.cookbook-r.com/ , https://www.datanovia.com/en/ , and http://www.sthda.com/english for a lot of help with the ggplot2 boxplot customization
+ http://www.cookbook-r.com/ , https://www.datanovia.com/en/ , and http://www.sthda.com/english for help with the ggplot2 boxplot customization